 Learn more about Residential Parking.

-Our School Safety Program keeps children safe and manages traffic flow during peak periods.
+We have implemented a comprehensive traffic management and parking scheme in the streets surrounding schools in Charles Sturt to keep children safe and manages traffic flow during peak periods.
 Our Community Safety Officers conduct inspections throughout the year.

 Learn more about our School Safety Program.